oroinc/documentation/commerce/user_guide/orders/index.rst

 * :ref:`Manage order promotions, coupons <user-guide--marketing--promotions--coupons--edit--manage-when-editing-an-order>`, and special discounts when you edit an order.

-Moving an Order through Its Lifecycle
+Moving an Order Through Its Lifecycle
 -------------------------------------

 You can control the order lifecycle and: